 At first, I thought I’d get tired of reading him the same story every night.
 After all, at four months, I know he wasn’t really listening or looking at the pictures.
 Reading to him was a struggle for a few months, especially when he started “eating” the books (literally taking a bite out of one book).
 But nights like the other night, nights when he is excited to read, reinforce the need to keep reading.

 Besides, I’ve found that I love to read Goodnight Moon.
 Yes, every night the little bunny says goodnight to the same objects in his same green room in the same order.
 But it is a different experience every night.
 Some nights I point out the toys in the pictures.
 Some nights we read slowly.
-Some squirmy nights we read very quickly.
-Some nights we read backwards because my son wants to turn the pages himself.
+On some squirmy nights we read very quickly.
+Some nights we read backward because my son wants to turn the pages himself.

 The words are simple, and the rhymes are lilting and gentle.
 Goodnight Moon is a lullaby.